MetaflameDragon/did-plc-tools/guides/add_rot_key.md

 ### _Where we're going, we do need passwords_

-I'll first need to create a session in my HTTP client of choice (I used Insomnia).
-My current PDS is at `bsky.social` ( that's technically my PDS' _entryway_, but both the entryway and direct PDS url will work here).
-To get my access JWT, I'll **send an _unauthenticated_ `POST` request to `https://bsky.social/xrpc/com.atproto.server.createSession`** with credentials in the body:
+This is where I'll start having to use _authenticated_ requests, so I'll first need to create a session.
+To get my access JWT (my session token), I'll **send an _unauthenticated_ `POST` request to `https://bsky.social/xrpc/com.atproto.server.createSession`** with credentials in the body:

 ```json
 {